lauft/timew-bashcompletion/README.md

 ## Installation

 1. Clone the repository.
-1. Copy or link the bash script to he appropriate place.
+1. Copy or link the bash script to the appropriate place.

 ### Clone the repository